Last updated on April 19, 2026

 Toxicity

-Slightly toxic to animals (cats and dogs) if eaten.
-Chewing it is likely to cause nausea or stomach discomfort in humans.
-So avoid the reach of children and animals.
+Mildly toxic to pets (cats and dogs) if ingested.
+May cause stomach discomfort, so keep out of reach of children and animals.

 Advantages of Having a Snake Plant